n11west11/ai-assisted-test-repo/ai_assisted_test_repo/cookbooks/aws_ssm_assistant/README.md

 This cookbook demonstrates how to use the AWS SSM Assistant plugin to interact with AWS SSM.

-Ever wonder whats in the QA teams SSM parameter store?
+Ever wonder whats in the teams SSM parameter store?
 Ever struggle creating the cli commands to navigate corretly?

 Now you can ask ChatGPT!